robsontenorio/vue-api-query/README.md

   <img src="bird.jpg">
 </p>

-# Elegant, easy and simple way to build requests for REST APIs.
+# Elegant and easy way to build requests for REST APIs.

 This package helps you quickly to build requests for REST APIs.
-This is **not** restricted by JSON API Specification.
-So, your API can respond with any pattern.
+Keep your code clean and elegant.

 🔥  If you use Laravel, this package matchs perfectly with [spatie/laravel-query-builder](https://github.com/spatie/laravel-query-builder).